Ghanim-Marzouqi/dress-booking-docs/Dress Booking BRD.md

 The proposed solution is a dedicated web application for LUXURIOUS BRIDE, designed to streamline the client inquiry process for photo taking sessions and centralize the management of all services, including in-shop dress rentals and requests received via other channels like **WhatsApp or Instagram DMs**.
 This web-based platform will feature a public-facing portal where clients can directly view photo session availability via an interactive calendar and submit a request by filling out a simple form.
 Dress rentals will continue to be booked in-person at the shop.
 For LUXURIOUS BRIDE administrators, the system will include an integrated backend interface to manage photo session services, process incoming web-submitted requests, manually input and manage requests received from **Instagram DMs or WhatsApp**, register clients, confirm photo session bookings, manage dress inventory and in-shop dress bookings, oversee booking calendars for all services, and handle client communications.
 The primary goal is to provide a sophisticated and convenient initial request experience for photo session clients through the web portal, and a robust, efficient internal management system for all LUXURIOUS BRIDE services, reflecting the premium nature of the brand while significantly improving operational efficiency and data management.
 The entire application (client-facing and admin) will support Arabic and English, with Arabic as the default.
 All financial references (e.g., rental fees) will be managed in OMR.

 ### 3.2.
 Key Features (High-Level)
-*(No direct change here, as the app itself doesn't integrate with Instagram.
-The admin portal's ability to manually create bookings covers this.
-The problem it solves is now broader.)*
 *   **1. Client-Facing Photo Session Request Portal:**
     *   Publicly accessible landing page showcasing photo session services.
     *   Interactive calendar displaying real-time availability for photo sessions.